databricks/databricks-sdk-py/docs/account/index.rst

 Account APIs
 ============

-These apis are available from AccountClient
+These APIs are available from AccountClient

 .. toctree::
   :maxdepth: 1